norbitrial/advent-of-code-2020/README.md

 # Advent of Code 2020 🎄👨‍💻

-This repository is made for participating in [Advent of Code 2020](https://adventofcode.com/2020/about) event.
+This repository is made for participating in [Advent of Code 2020](https://adventofcode.com/2020/about) event _which is still ongoing_. 🚧

+Testing is really important even with small units, based on this rule _most of the functions_ are covered with **jest** test cases. _Mainly_ focusing on **TDD** ([Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)) instead of _quick and dirty_ solutions in this repository.

-Check out my website: https://szabonorbert.me 🌐
+In the meantime check out my website: https://szabonorbert.me 🌐

 [LinkedIn](https://www.linkedin.com/in/norbertszabo1988/) 📝 | [My first game - Feed the Turtle](https://feed-the-turtle.szabonorbert.me/) 🐢 | [StackOverflow Profile](https://stackoverflow.com/users/7599510/norbitrial?tab=profile) 🔮